FrancoYudica/TheyChat/README.md

     ```sh
     make
     ```
+    > [!NOTE]
-    This last command will build server and client.
+    > This last command will build server and client.

+## Precompiled binaries
+This project provides precompiled binaries for various platforms to facilitate easy installation and usage.
+Below are the available binaries along with their dynamic linking requirements

+### Linux x86_64
+[Linux x86_64](https://github.com/FrancoYudica/TheyChat/bin) binaries requires `libncurses` and `libssl` libraries.
+Ensure these libraries are installed on your system.
+> [!NOTE]
+> These binaries are tested in Ubuntu, but should work in Debian, Fedora, CentOS, Arch and more.

 ### Running programs
 For **server** navigate to the build/server directory and run executable: ```./server```

 For **client** navigate to the build/client directory and run executable: ```./client```

+> [!NOTE]
-Note that both programs accept arguments, such as status port, task port and more.
+> Note that both programs accept arguments, such as status port, task port and more.

 ## Usage